A STAMP OF ROYAL APPROVAL

 Harris Tweed Hebrides got the stamp of royal approval when HRH The Princess Royal – who is President of the UK Fashion and Textiles Association – officially opened the new mill extension which includes state of the art dyeing and blending parts.

-After touring the mill with chief executive Ian Angus Mackenzie and brand development director, Margaret Ann MacLeod, she praised the “unique quality and community values” of Harris Tweed.
+After touring the tweed mill with chief executive Ian Angus Mackenzie and brand development director, Margaret Ann MacLeod, she praised the “unique quality and community values” of Harris Tweed.

-The Princess Royal, to use her formal title, expressed the hope that many of the people who bought products made from the fabric had an awareness of the skills that go into its production, including those of the home weavers on whom the industry depends.
+The Princess Royal, to use her formal title, expressed the hope that many of the people who bought products made from the fashion fabric had an awareness of the skills that go into its production, including those of the home weavers on whom the industry depends.

 Everyone present was impressed by her knowledge of the industry and very genuine enthusiasm for Harris Tweed.
 She described the new facilities as “an investment for the next generation”.